valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-backend-libraries.md

   - The 'verloopdatum' property is calculated based on the configured 'verloopDurationInDays'
   - The 'zaak' property includes the full URL to the Zaak, if present

+* **Error when uploading Form.io forms**

+  The uploading of Form.io forms in the form admin menu has been fixed.

 ## Bugfixes

 The following bugs were fixed: